SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Experiment

 \subsection{Ablation Studies}

-In this section, we demonstrate the effectiveness of MDSNet through backbone network comparisons and investigate how model depth, SMFM, SF-Block, and time step affect performance.
-For efficiency, ablation studies are conducted with 150 epochs, ensuring convergence for reliable comparison.
+We demonstrate the effectiveness of MDSNet and investigate how spiking neurons, MDS, and SMFM affect performance.
+All ablations use 150 epochs to ensure convergence for reliable comparison.
+Ablations on downsampling in MDS, SF-Block, and time step appear in Appendix B-E.